bdostumski/microservices/README.md

 - [Amazon SQS](https://aws.amazon.com/sqs/) | **Amazon SQS** is a fully managed **message queuing** for microservices, distributed systems, and serverless applications
 - [When to use RabitMQ over Kafka?](https://stackoverflow.com/questions/42151544/when-to-use-rabbitmq-over-kafka) | When to use RabitMQ over Kafka?
 - [RabbitMQ Tutorials](https://www.rabbitmq.com/tutorials/amqp-concepts.html) | AMQP Concepts
+- [Apache Maven](https://maven.apache.org/index.html) | Apache Maven is a software project management and comprehension tool.
+Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.
+- [Apache Maven Compiler Plugin](https://maven.apache.org/plugins/maven-compiler-plugin/) | The Compiler Plugin is used to compile the sources of your project.
+- [Spring Boot Maven Plugin Documentation](https://docs.spring.io/spring-boot/docs/current/maven-plugin/reference/htmlsingle/) | It allows you to package executable jar or war archives, run Spring Boot applications, generate build information and start your Spring Boot application prior to running integration tests.
+- [Apache Maven Lifecycle](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html) | Introduction to the Build Lifecycle

 ## Cheat Sheet
+- mvn spring-boot:run | usin spring boot to run the microservice
+- java -jar file_name.jar | using java to run jar files

 - docker network create postgres | for this project create postgres network
 - docker volume create postgres | for this project create postgres volume
 - docker inspect \[containerId\] | if the hostname doesn't work then show the container information, copy the Gateway IP address of the Postgres image, and paste it into hostname / address